Pale Rider

 Story & Plot Summary: Pale Rider

-Quick Plot Summary: Pale Rider is a Western, Drama film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1985, Pale Rider is a Western, Drama film directed by Clint Eastwood.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Clint Eastwood.

 Story Breakdown